Discrimination against people with red hair: Slurs and derogatory terms

 The term "ginger" is considered by some to be pejorative or offensive, with some considering it only acceptable when used by a person with red hair to refer to themselves or others with red hair.
-The use of the term to refer to persons with red hair may be a reference to the spicy ginger root, an amplification of the stereotype that persons with red hair have abrupt tempers or are prone to violence.

 The phrase "redheaded stepchild" is a term used, mainly in the United States, to describe a "person or thing that is neglected, unwanted, or mistreated".
 Using "Red" as a nickname to refer to a person with red hair has been described as overly familiar and potentially offensive.
 The "white-skinned other" is considered a prejudicial term to refer to Caucasians with red hair.

-"Ranga" is a slang term used in Australia to refer to a person with red hair and is an abbreviation of "orangutan", a subhuman primate.
+"Ranga" is a slang term used in New Zealand and Australia to refer to a person with red hair and is an abbreviation of "orangutan", a primate.
 It is considered an insult.
-Andrew Rochford has called for Australians to stop using it.
+Andrew Rochford has called for Australians and New Zealanders to stop using it.